-UAW Votes For Nationwide Strike To Begin Before Midnight Sunday
+UAW Goes On Strike Against General Motors

 Some of the major sticking points include the cost of health insurance and pay raises demanded by workers.
 GM made $8.1 billion in profits last year.

 GM has announced closing four factories and the union has been fighting those decisions.
-GM says the average hourly employee makes around $90,000 a year.
+GM says the average hourly employee makes about $90,000 a year.
 The UAW's Ted Krumm said the union will not make concessions.

 "This strike is about us.
-It's about standing up for fair wages, for affordable, quality health care, for our share of profits and for our job security," Krumm said at a Sunday press conference.
+It's about standing up for fair wages, for affordable, quality health care, for our share of profits and for our job security," Krumm said at a Sunday news conference.

 The move to strike comes as legal troubles follow the union.
 A federal corruption scandal has led to guilty pleas by five people in the UAW.
 The FBI has raided the home of Gary Jones, the union's current president.

-Some workers have called on Jones to step down amid the probe, which has accused some union officials of hiding bribes and embezzling money from the union.
+The Detroit News, citing three sources not authorized to discuss the investigation, reported last week that Jones has been identified as a co-conspirator in a criminal complaint against a UAW regional official named Vance Pearson.
+Jones, according to the News, is the unnamed "UAW Official A."

+The newspaper also reports that agents seized $30,000 and a set of Titleist golf clubs from Jones' home, and cites a neighbor who said investigators took "wads" of money from Jones' garage in a raid Aug.
+28.